PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 print statement is never invoked with the numerical value of ``x``.

-When we execute the function again, steps (1) and (2) are skipped since we have already compiled a binary; this is called directly to get the function result, and again the print statement is never hit.
+When we execute the function again, steps (1) and (2) are skipped since we have already compiled a binary; the binary is called directly to get the function result, and again the print statement is never hit.

 This allows us to distinguish between computations that happen